jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 ```

 ## Menu Filters

+A **menu filter** is a small class that receives every menu item, one by one, right before it is rendered, and returns it back possibly modified.
+It is how the package resolves the `url` of a `route` attribute, decides whether an item is active, or hides an item the current user is not allowed to see.

 You can set the filters you want to include for rendering the menu using the `filters` configuration of the config file.
 You can also add your own custom filters to this array after you've created them.
 You can comment out the `GateFilter` if you don't want to use Laravel's built in Gate functionality.
 The current default set of menu filters is: